nathanddaniel/nathanddaniel/README.md

 I am a third-year computer engineering student at Queen's University, passionate about exploring the realms of coding, machine learning, and building full stack applications.

 ## 🚀 What I'm Up To
-- 🚀 Exploring Operating Systems
-- 💻 Building Spring Boot applications with PostgreSQL
+- 🚀 Building a RISC Style CPU in Verilog
+- 💻 Exploring ExpressJS and JS run time environments
+- ⭐ Learning more about DBMS!

 ## 🎓 About Me
 I'm also involved in building cybersecurity projects @Q3C and working on machine learning applications.